-Policy Number: 2021/03 Directorate: City Strategy and Integrity Approval by: Council Responsible Officer: Manager Governance Approval Date: December 2021 Version Number: V1 Review Date: December 2023
+Policy Number: 2021/03 Directorate: Customer and Performance Approval by: Council Responsible Officer: Manager Customer and Communications Approval Date: August 2023 Version Number: V3 Review Date: December 2024

-Purpose
+1. Purpose

-The purpose of this policy is to provide customers and complainants with a clear pathway for how complaints will be handled and to assist Council staff in managing and processing customer complaints in an efficient and transparent manner.
+The purpose of this policy is to provide customers with a clear understanding of how complaints will be handled and to assist Council staff in managing and processing customer complaints in an efficient and transparent manner.